- People

 - Recommended Tools

-FORSEC | Author Guidelines
+Author Guidelines

-The Forensic & Security Journal (FORSEC) welcomes original, high-quality, and previously unpublished research articles, review papers, and case studies in the fields of digital forensics, cybersecurity, cryptography, data protection, and related areas.
+The Forensic & Security Journal welcomes original, high-quality, and previously unpublished research articles, review papers, and case studies in the fields of digital forensics, cybersecurity, cryptography, data protection, and related areas.
 Authors are expected to follow these guidelines to ensure clarity, consistency, and academic integrity.

 1. Manuscript Preparation